Webflow Alternatives (2026) — The Key Competitors

 However, if your web design needs are simple, Canva can work out as a good Webflow alternative.

-This is because in addition to letting you create visuals and videos, Canva actually gives its users a website building feature.
+This is because in addition to letting you create visuals, animations and videos, Canva actually gives its users a website-building feature.

-Now, it has to be said that Canva’s website builder is an extremely simple tool that lets you build one-page sites only — but if all you need is a simple portfolio or resume site, it will do that for you nicely.
+Now, it has to be said that Canva’s website builder is very light on features (and omits ecommerce features entirely) — but if all you need is a simple portfolio or resume site, it will do that for you nicely.

 These are all extremely useful tools for any business (and they’re very easy to use too).
 In essence, you get a lot of ‘added value’ from a Canva subscription that you won’t from a traditional website builder subscription.